01builders/binary.builders/content/blog/odyssey-charting-new-course.md

 ---
-title: "Odyssey - Charting a New Course in Tech Innovation"
+title: "Odyssey - A New Course in Building apps"
 date: 2025-04-07
+highlighted: true
 draft: false
 description: "Introducing Odyssey - our new initiative focused on rapid product development and innovation in the tech space."
 categories: ["announcements", "odyssey"]